Here we go, 800-282-2882, if you want to be on the program.

 They better not say they have to change themselves.

-I'm talking about core principles.
+I'm talking about core principles here.

-well you've got to change the perception of you?
+Well, you've got to change the perception of you.

-How is you know, there's a great object lesson going on out there.
+How is, you know, there's a great object lesson going on out there.

-I know you people don't like it when I bring this up, but there is a fascinating similar thing taking place in the world of high tech right now.
+I know you people don't like it when I bring this up, but there is a fascinating, similar thing taking place in the world of high-tech right now.

 Apple Incorporated is literally despised.